stonefishy/stonefishy.github.io/source/_posts/2015-07-30-using-tsd-to-improve-javascript-intellisense-of-ide.markdown

 ---
-layout: post

 title: "Using TSD to improve javascript intellisense of IDE"
 date: 2015-07-30 23:27:10 +0800
 comments: true
-categories: [Tools, JavaScript, TypeScript, VSCode]
+categories: Frontend
+tags: [JavaScript, TypeScript, VSCode, Tool]
 ---

-As we know, it's very difficult to make the IDE to recognise the function of Javascript, we called code intellisense, because Javascript is weak language.
+As we know, it's very difficult to make the IDE to recognise the function of JavaScript, we called code intellisense, because JavaScript is weak language.
 So how to solve this problem.
 There is a way.

 `TSD` is TypeScript Definition manager for DefinitelyTyped.
 It can search and install `TypeScript` definition files directly from repository.
 The `TypeScript` definition file actually is TypeScript file, and TypeScript is strong type language.
 So IDE can intellisense the code, like Java and C#.